Espresso martini

 Sidecar

-Hennessy Cognac, Cointreau, lemon, and sugar | Hemingway Bar, The Ritz in Paris, France – $15
+Hennessy Cognac, Cointreau, lemon, and simple | Hemingway Bar, The Ritz in Paris, France – $15

 *Crafted during the First World War by an American captain.
 He named the drink after a motorcycle sidecar in which he was chauffeured to and from the bar.